tqian/binary-outcome-mrt/README.md

 A detailed guide on how to reproduce the results in the paper is in Section 2.
 Section 1 explains the code structure (useful if you would like to use the code for your own purpose).

+Please ignore [filename_mapping.txt](filename_mapping.txt).
+This file is used for my own reference, as the filenames are different on my local computer.

 ## 1. Code Structure